mattermost/docs/source/install/self-managed-changelog.md

   - Mattermost v6.3.1 contains a medium level security fix.
 [Upgrading](https://docs.mattermost.com/administration/upgrade.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.org/responsible-disclosure-policy/).
   - Updated Mattermost Boards to v0.12.1 with various bug fixes.
   - Added the ability to normalize DN strings if they were returned with a different attribute letter casing for LDAP users versus LDAP group members [MM-40753](https://mattermost.atlassian.net/browse/MM-40753).
-  - Removed the channel file related buttons when file attachments are disabled on the server [MM-38054](https://mattermost.atlassian.net/browse/MM-38054).
+  - Removed file attachment options in channels when file attachments are disabled on the server [MM-38054](https://mattermost.atlassian.net/browse/MM-38054).
-  - Fixed a bug causing the team sidebar to always show up for servers running in a subpath.
+  - Fixed a bug causing the team sidebar to display for servers running in a subpath.
 - **v6.3.0, released 2022-01-16**
   - Original 6.3.0 release